Real-4339/UDTP/Documentation/Bugs.md

     ^^^^^^^^^
     ValueError: not enough values to unpack (expected 2, got 1)

-3. Seems packets are send one by one, not in range

 4. Terminal: Proper input validation (new message, min)

 5. WM